Hope Scholarship Fast Facts

-Click for HOPE Scholarship Evaluation Application.
+HOPE Scholarship Evaluation Application Forms are available in your local Registar or Admissions Office.
 Fill out at the beginning of the term you begin the Associate of Applied Science and send to the Registrar’s Office.

 If you have previously received a baccalaureate (four year) college degree of any type from any post-secondary institution domestic or foreign you are no longer eligible for the HOPE Scholarship program.
 This will NOT prevent a student from changing to the degree program at Wiregrass.

 - If you received HOPE Scholarship payment prior to Summer Term 2011 you are not subject to the 7-year limit (all other eligibility regulations apply).
 A HOPE Scholarship recipient who has lost HOPE Scholarship eligibility at two Checkpoints since Fall Term 2011 cannot regain Eligibility.
 A student must have been receiving HOPE to be considered as having lost HOPE.

 - First time recipients of the HOPE Scholarship must use the scholarship within seven years of graduating high school (2011 or later), receiving a successful GED test scores, or completing an eligible home school program.

 - Time served while on active-duty military service during the 7-year period may request to have that time added back to their seven year limit.
 Request for an Extension to the Seven-Year Expiration of Eligibility Date Due to Active Duty Military Service.